shawnnosaurus/TvSeriesTracker/README.md

   <summary>Setup Steps...</summary>

-  All dependencies(server, client & database) should install on initial build of the solution.
+  All dependencies(server, client & database) should install automatically on initial build of the solution.
   There is no seed for the db, so the data has to be manually created via the UI.

 </details>